Betty: An Automatic Differentiation Library for Multilevel Optimization: Software Design

 \section{Software Design}

-On top of the automatic differentiation technique developed in Section~\ref{sec:autodiff_mlo}, we take further steps to build an easy-to-use, modular, and maintainable programming interface for multilevel optimization within \textsc{Betty}.
-Specifically, we break down MLO into two high-level concepts, namely 1) optimization problems and 2) the hierarchical dependencies among problems, and design abstract Python classes for each of them.
-From the dataflow graph perspective, each of these concepts respectively corresponds to nodes and edges.
-The architecture of \textsc{Betty} is shown in Figure~\ref{fig:diagram}.
+On top of the automatic differentiation technique developed in Section~\ref{sec:autodiff_mlo}, we build an easy-to-use and modular software library, \textsc{Betty}, with various systems support for large-scale gradient-based MLO.
+In detail, we break down MLO into two high-level concepts, namely 1) optimization problems and 2) hierarchical dependencies among problems, and design abstract Python classes for both of them.
+Such abstraction is also motivated by our dataflow graph interpretation, as each of these concepts respectively corresponds to nodes and edges.
+The architecture of \textsc{Betty} is shown in Figure~\ref{fig:diagram}

 \paragraph{Problem} Each optimization problem $P_k$ in MLO is defined by the parameter (or module) $\theta_k$, the sets of the upper and lower constraining problems $\mathcal{U}_k$ \& $\mathcal{L}_k$, the dataset $\mathcal{D}_k$, the cost function $\mathcal{C}_k$, the optimizer, and other optimization configurations (\textit{e}.\textit{g} best-response Jacobian calculation algorithm, number of unrolling steps).
-The \texttt{Problem} class is an interface where users can provide each of the aforementioned components, except for the constraining problem sets, to define the optimization problem.
-We intentionally use a design where the constraining problem sets are provided, rather, by the \texttt{Engine} class.
-In doing so, users need to provide the hierarchical problem dependencies only once when they initialize \texttt{Engine}, and can avoid the potentially error-prone and cumbersome process of providing constraining problems manually every time they define new problems.
-As for the remaining components, each one except for the cost function $\mathcal{C}_k$ can be provided through the class constructor, while the cost function can be defined through a \emph{``training\_step''} method.
+The \texttt{Problem} class is an interface where users can provide each of the aforementioned components to define the optimization problem.
+In detail, each one except for the cost function $\mathcal{C}_k$ and the constraining problems $\mathcal{U}_k$ \& $\mathcal{L}_k$ can be provided through the class constructor, while the cost function can be defined through a \emph{``training\_step''} method and the constraining problems are automatically provided by \texttt{Engine}.

-Once all the required components are provided, \texttt{Problem} implements a primitive for gradient-based optimization through a \emph{``step''} method.
-In detail, a \emph{``step''} method abstracts a one-step gradient descent update with four sub-steps: 1) data loading, 2) cost calculation, 3) gradient calculation, and 4) parameter update. \texttt{Problem} unrolls a predetermined number of gradient steps to approximate $\theta_k^*$ by running its \emph{``step''} method, and, when the optimization is done, calls the \emph{``step''} methods of upper level problems through lower-to-upper edges as discussed in Section~\ref{sec:data_flow}.

-Furthermore, recall the differences between AID and ITD as reviewed in Section~\ref{sec:differentiaion_through_optimization}.
-ITD requires patching modules and optimizers to allow tracking of intermediate parameter states during optimization.
-To reflect such differences, we build two children classes, \texttt{ImplicitProblem} and \texttt{IterativeProblem}, by subclassing \texttt{Problem}.
-The example usage of \texttt{Problem} is shown in Listing~\ref{lst:prob}.